CognitiveJ/wssimulator/README.md

 ```

-Distribution
+# Distribution**
 There are 2 ways to use WSSimulator as a standalone application or to embed it into an application

-In Standalone Mode
+## In Standalone Mode
 WSSimulator is packaged here and supports been executed on both *nix & windows systems;

 *	For *nix systems
     -	Unizip the ws-simulator-x.x.zip file to a local directory
+    -	Then Call:

-    -	Call: ./wssimulator <options>
+    ./wssimulator <options>

 *	For Windows
     -	Unizip the ws-simulator-x.x.zip file to a local directory
+    -	Then Call:

-    -	Call: ./wssimulator.bat <options>
+    ./wssimulator.bat <options>

-**Standalone Options**
+### Options

--y Reference to a single yaml file or to a directory (which will load all *.yml files within the target directory)
+* -y Reference to a single yaml simulation file or a directory which will load all *.yml files within the target directory
+* -s Print out a sample YAML Simulation file
+* -p Set the HTTP Port to start the server on (1 to 65535)

-**In Embedded Mode**
+## Embedded Mode
-In addition to being able to be launched from the command line, the WSSimulator can be embedded into other JVM applications.

-Class: WSSimulator
-When using WSSimulator as an embedded library, here is a gateway class called WSSimulator which holds a number of static helper methods that adds simulations for you.
+In addition to standalone mode, WSSimulator can be be used within you java application and there is a gateway class called _'WSSimulator'_ which holds a number of static helper methods that manages the launch of simulations.

+### Dependency Management

 ###### Gradle
 ```groovy